Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/Chaoicci/Project-Solution.md

     out of each entry and returns a one-row tibble; `map_dfr()` stacks them into a rectangular data frame.
 The `%||%` operator substitutes `NA` whenever a field is absent, so a missing value never silently drops a whole record.
-A language spoken in several countries produces several rows — this long format is what we want for counting and for joining to the map.

 2.  **Country names.** The country strings in the JSON do not always match the `admin` names used by `rnaturalearth` (e.g. *“USA”* vs *“United States of America”*).
-I therefore fuzzy-match every country against the map’s names with the Jaro–Winkler distance and keep the closest candidate.
-The result is stored in a separate column `country_map_sf`, so the original value stays available for inspection.
+I therefore fuzzy-match every country against the map’s names.

 ``` r
 # Load world map for country matching